 - Larkspur.
 Containing toxic alkaloids, this beautiful, tall flowering plant can cause muscular and respiratory paralysis.
 Tremors, weakness and convulsions are all common symptoms.

 - Water Hemlock.
 Also known as cowbane, this plant isn’t sold for gardens as it’s highly toxic, for humans as well as dogs.
-It can be pervasive, however, and can easily spread from wet meadows to private back gardens.
-Even ingesting a small quantity can cause violent convulsions and it can be fatal.
+However, It can be pervasive and easily spread from wet meadows to private back gardens.
+Even ingesting a small quantity can cause violent convulsions and can be fatal, due to the cicutoxin it contains.

 What Are The Symptoms of Flower or Plant Toxicity in Dogs?